darrenjw/isba2021/Talk/talk.md

 * This connection between typed FP languages and CCCs enables the borrowing of ideas from category theory into FP
 * Category theory concepts such as *functors*, *monads* and *comonads* are useful for simplifying code that would otherwise be somewhat cumbersome to express in pure FP languages

-## Concurency, parallelism, distribution, state
+## Concurrency, parallelism, distribution, state

 * Modern computing platforms feature processors with many cores, and possibly many such processors - parallel programming is required to properly exploit this
 * Most of the notorious difficulties associated with parallel programming revolve around *shared mutable state*